This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion

-This system comprises components, such as control head, lateral lines, pump unit, drippers, pump unit, and sub-mainlines, and mainline.
+This system comprises a control head, lateral lines, pump unit, drippers, pump unit, sub-mainlines, and mainline.

 Installing drip irrigation in your garden will ensure favorable seed germination, reduce weed growth, and lower initial costs.
-The few challenges you can expect include capital requirements for replacing equipment, soil salinity hazards, and a bit higher initial investment.
+The challenges you can expect include capital requirements for replacing equipment, soil salinity hazards, and a slightly higher initial investment.

 Overall, this irrigation system is a good fit for you to try in your garden.
 The benefits are so appealing that you cannot want to miss out on using it in your garden.